8+ Thru-Hikes Around the World: Alternatives to the Camino de Santiago

 Best Time of Year to Hike the East Coast Trail

 The trail is really only accessible in the summer months.
-We were there in mid-July and the weather was perfect!
-Because Newfoundland is so far north, their summers are still rather cool and they are short.
+We were there in mid-July, and the weather was perfect!
+Because Newfoundland is so far north, their summers are still rather cool and short.
 The best times are likely between July and mid-August for temperatures and weather.

 Luggage Transfer

 Yes.
-Your luggage is moved by Jamie who also does all of your transportation for the Great Canadian Trails.
+Your luggage has been moved by Jamie, who also handles all of your transportation for the Great Canadian Trails.

 4. Lycian Way Turkey